Skip to main content

 Terminology

-• Vertices: Points that define the corners of geometry (edited via the Vertex Tool).
+• Vertices: Points that define the corners of 2D map geometry or 3D objects (edited via the Vertex Tool).

-• Sectors: Areas enclosed by edges (edited via the Sector Tool).
-Used to create floors, ceilings, or other surfaces.
+• Sectors: Areas enclosed by edges in 2D, or faces on 3D objects (edited via the Sector / Face Tool).

 You can navigate the map using: